wrgoldstein/wrgoldstein.github.io/_posts/2019-10-09-business-school.md

 1. Managing groups and teams
     - Feeling powerful fundamentally changes the brain, creating a feelings of aggression, competition, and self-interest.
 Feeling unpowerful creates the opposite: a sense of apathy and community orientation.
-    - Tasks are better accomplished by hierarchical groups when the planning group communicates _intent_ early and often.
+    - Tasks are better accomplished by hierarchical groups when the planning group communicates intent early and often.
-    - Being influential in a group is distinct from and _anti_ correlated with being knowledgeable / correct on a topic that group is engaging with.
+    - Being influential in a group is distinct from and possibly anticorrelated with being knowledgeable / correct on a topic that group is engaging with.
 2. Basics of Accounting
     - Useful to practice reading 10Ks.
 Don't want to be an accountant.
 3. Probability and Statistics